IBMStreams/streamsx.documentation/docs/4.3/qse-install-docker.markdown

 **Attaching to a running Docker container**

-1. Open a PowerShell (Windows) or Terminal (MacOS or Linux).
+1. Open PowerShell (Windows) or Terminal (MacOS or Linux).

-2. Determine the name of the session by typing **docker ps**.
-You should see the container **streamsdocker4300** as `running`.
+2. Determine the name of the session by entering **docker ps**.
+The container **streamsdocker4300** is displayed with a status of `running`.

-3. Attach by running this command:
+3. Attach to the container by entering this command:

     `docker attach streamsdocker4300`

-This command takes you to the Docker container Linux promote.
+    This command takes you to the Docker container Linux prompt.

 **Running a command in a running container with the exec command**